Skip to main content

 Even these exceptions require prior judicial authorisation (or immediate use followed by authorisation within 24 hours in urgent cases) and a fundamental rights impact assessment.

-How to audit: If you develop or deploy biometric identification technology, assess whether any deployment involves real-time identification in publicly accessible spaces.
-Even systems sold for non-law-enforcement purposes must be evaluated for reasonably foreseeable use in law enforcement contexts.
+How to audit: If you build or deploy biometric identification technology, check whether any deployment does real-time identification in publicly accessible spaces.
+And do not stop at your stated use case.
+Even a system you sell for non-law-enforcement purposes has to be assessed for the law enforcement uses someone could reasonably foresee.

 5. Untargeted Facial Image Scraping